pedroanzei/portfolio/australia-economic-dashboard/README.md.txt

 2. Open using Power BI Desktop (free version)
 3. Interact with filters and dynamic KPI selector

+--

+## 🎥 Interactive Walkthrough

+If required, I am happy to provide a live demonstration of the dashboard.

 ---

 ## 👤 Author